‘B&B’ Recap For Wednesday, November 21: A Tribute To Steffy & Pam Pranks Quinn On Thanksgiving!

 Pam Douglas Pranks Quinn Fuller Forrester

 Pam (Alley Mills) had a prank to play on Quinn.
 She told Charlie (Dick Christie) that she had made a special meatball for Quinn.
-Charlie took the platter into the living room, and told Quinn which meatball to eat.
+Charlie took the platter into the living room and told Quinn which meatball to eat.
 Quinn sputtered, “It’s hot!” and Pam appeared and apologized profusely.
 Quinn knew what Pam was up to and glared at her.

 Thanksgiving Shenanigans